Convair F-102 Delta Dagger: Later use

-In 1973, six aircraft were converted to target drones as QF-102As and later PQM-102Bs (simulating MiG-21 threat aircraft) under a Full Scale Aerial Target (FSAT) project known as Pave Deuce.
+During 1973, six aircraft were converted to target drones as QF-102As and later PQM-102Bs (simulating MiG-21 threat aircraft) under a Full Scale Aerial Target (FSAT) project known as Pave Deuce.
 Eventually, the program converted hundreds of F-102s for use as target drones for newer fighter aircraft, as well as testing of the U.S. Army's Patriot missile system.

 The F-102 and TF-102 were exported overseas to both Turkey and Greece.
 The Turkish F-102s saw combat missions during the 1974 Turkish invasion of Cyprus.
 There have been claims of air combat between Greek F-5s and Turkish F-102s above the Aegean Sea during the Turkish invasion.
 A Greek internet website editor, Demetrius Stergiou, claims that the Greek F-5s had shot down two Turkish F-102s, while the Turkish side has claimed that their F-102s had shot down two Greek F-5s; however, both Greece and Turkey still officially deny any aircraft losses.
 The F-102 was finally retired from both of those air forces in 1979.

-The F-102 left U.S. service in 1976, while the last QF-102A / PQM-102B drone was expended in 1986.
-No F-102s remain in flyable condition today, although many can be seen at museums or as permanent static displays as gate guardians at Air Force and Air National Guard installations.
+In 1976, the F-102 was withdrawn from U.S. service, while the last QF-102A / PQM-102B drone was expended in 1986.
+As of 2023, no F-102s remain in flyable condition, although many can be seen at museums or as permanent static displays as gate guardians at Air Force and Air National Guard installations.